yyyx6787/LLM4ST-Embedder/README.md

 # LeSTGraph: LLM-Guided Self-Supervised Spatial-Temporal Graph Learning for Urban Data Modeling #
-This is the implementation of LLM is A Good Spatio-Temporal Embedder in the following paper:
+This is the implementation of LeSTGraph: LLM-Guided Self-Supervised Spatial-Temporal Graph Learning for Urban Data Modeling in the following paper:

 ## Requirements ##
 Pytorch = 1.7.0 and Tensorflow = 1.15.3 (crime prediction task (ST-SHN))